 Ms. Hermann expressed how the working group did not have prior knowledge of the phasing concept, and that the working group wants to go about doing things the right way which includes soliciting public input on the multiple options available to us.
-She emphasized that everything we are going to do on this is going to take time, but she hopes we can get some additional information quickly if we need to get something put on the ballot.
+She emphasized that everything we are going to do on this is going to take time, but she hopes we can get some additional information quickly if we need to get something put on the ballot, if that is where it is headed.

 Ms. Marian Reynolds of 2464 Merbrook Road asked if there has been consideration of soliciting corporate donations for the pools.
 Ms. Michael responded that it was part of the fundraising discussion.
 Ms. Reynolds asked if there was consideration of funding from other communities that utilize the pools.
 There are a lot of people from other communities that use the Worthington Pools.
 Mr. Robinson said that folks pay to come and use the pool if they come from other communities, there is also a Joint Recreation District concept that could be utilized.
-Ms. Michael added that Columbus has a philosophy of not charging for use of the pools and being supported by the City.
+Ms. Michael added that Columbus has a philosophy of not charging for use of the pools that are supported by the City.

 Mr. Robinson asked if it makes sense when it comes to the survey and the types of questions to be asked, it would be helpful to talk about and brainstorm.
 Ms. Hermann replied that part of the budget is to find an expert who knows how to pose questions.
 She does not feel comfortable coming up with the questions, but she does feel comfortable finding an expert for the survey group.
 Mr. Robinson advocated Council thinking through the types of questions and the subjects, which clarifies the Council's thinking.
 Ms. Stewart noted that it helps the Council be supportive of the type of information we want to get from the survey, but we can work with the experts when it comes to writing the specific questions to get the information we are seeking.
+Ms. Hermann stated that her understanding, and intention was to not make an immediate decision on financing in the next week's meeting, but rather moving towards the survey to get a sense of doing it as a community as a whole rather than Council making a decision for the community.